Z2PackDev/Z2Pack/doc/source/index.rst

 available in Z2Pack.

-If you use Z2Pack or its online interface for your research, please consider citing it (not yet published).
+If you use Z2Pack or its online interface for your research, please consider citing it (not yet published), and `the method it is based on developed by A. Soluyanov and D. Vanderbilt <http://journals.aps.org/prb/abstract/10.1103/PhysRevB.83.235401>`_.

 .. ~ TODO!